Zynth9999/CYMS/README.md

 # Installation

-Simply look up CYMS in the Library Manager in Arduino IDE
+Simply, download the latest release, then import as zip library in Arduino IDE, no PIO support YET

 # License